Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Yes.
 Although having an undetectable viral load will decrease the chances of you spreading the disease to others, it can still happen.
 An undetectable viral load only means that there are too few copies of the virus present in the blood to be detected by the test.
 The virus can still be present in body fluids, such as semen and vaginal fluids, so you can still spread the virus if you have unprotected sex.

-The recommended screening test for newborns, however, is an HIV RNA test (see Question 4).
+The recommended screening test for newborns, however, is an HIV RNA test (see next question).

 Babies born to mothers infected with HIV are typically tested soon after birth (usually within one to four months) to help determine whether the mother has passed the infection to her baby.
 An HIV RNA test is performed in babies instead of standard screening HIV antibody tests because antibodies to HIV produced by the mother can cross the placenta and enter the baby's blood.
 If an HIV antibody test were to be performed on a baby, the result could be positive even though the baby is not infected with the virus.